-\para{TREC-CS 2016 Data} A static web crawl of the TREC-CS 2016 collection has been released by TREC \cite{hashemi2016overview}.
+\hltIRJ{One of the reasons why we follow the TREC-CS 2016 framework} \cite{hashemi2016overview} \hltd{is that this framework, unlike others, facilitates a Cranfield-style evaluation with pool based relevance judgements, which is a key component in \emph{Cranfield tradition} research paradigm} \cite{Cranfield_Cleverdon}\hltd{, makes it a better choice for our experiments over other frameworks/datasets such as Yelp dataset\footnote{\url{https://www.kaggle.com/yelp-dataset/yelp-dataset}}.} A static web crawl of the TREC-CS 2016 collection has been released by TREC.
 There are around 1.2 million POIs in the TREC-CS 2016 collection that are based on 164 seed cities, out of which 48 of these seed cities were officially considered by TREC for experiments.
 Although the collection has a total of 438 user profiles, TREC officially used 61 profiles for the Phase-1 task, and released corresponding relevance assessments for these 61 user profiles.
 Table \ref{Table:Dataset} shows a brief statistics of the TREC-CS 2016 collection.
 In each user profile, preference history is available for 1 or 2 seed cities with 30 or 60 POIs (i.e. 30 POIs per city), that have been rated by the user.
-Technically, a system needs to make contextual suggestion from overall 48 seed cities for those 61 user profiles.
+Technically, a system needs to make contextual suggestion from a total of 48 seed cities for those 61 user profiles.